jgordon510/16px-rpg-engine/readme.md

 ## Controls
 Use the arrow keys to move around.
 Scrolling your mouse will zoom the view in and out, but zooming out will slow down movement significantly.
 CTRL-Left/Right will allow you to switch pages in the Structures menu.
 CTRL-S to save and download the file to your computer.
 You can drag the file onto the editor window to load the file.
 # Game
 The game is a work in progress.
-Currently navigation works, as well as passable detection.
+I am currently working on an introduction/tutorial.
 ![alt text](screenshot.png "Game Screenshot")